CoolPoole/CoolPoole/README.md

 ### Hi there!
 I'm not sure but you may have taken a wrong turn somewhere. 😄

-### Since you are here, I have some repositories that I use to show what I've been learning.